GoogleCloudPlatform/marketing-analytics-jumpstart/docs/activation.md

 In this example:
 - The average transaction value (`value_norm`) is set to $150.
 - Users in the top decile are valued 5.5 times higher than the average customer.
-- Deciles 5 through 10 are excluded from VBB (`multiplier` is 0).
+- Deciles 5 through 10 are excluded from smart bidding (`multiplier` is 0).

 **Important**:
 - Maintain the exact formatting of the JSON file.
 Do not add extra lines or commas as this will cause errors when importing the configuration into BigQuery.
 - The formula for calculating the final monetary value for each decile is:` value_norm * decile_multiplier`.

 ### Upload configuration
-This section outlines the process of uploading your Value Based Bidding (VBB) configuration to Google Cloud Storage (GCS) and then loading it into BigQuery for use in the activation pipeline.
+This section outlines the process of uploading your Smart Bidding configuration to Google Cloud Storage (GCS) and then loading it into BigQuery for use in the activation pipeline.

 1. Run terraform apply to upload configuration into GCS bucket:
     ```